-Focusing particularly on the synergistic relationship between policy and education, the book re-appraises the notion of health education - an idea which has become marginalised in recent years- and shows the fundamental importance of education in creating individual choice and generating effective advocacy for social change.
-The question of `evidence' is central to the text and the book examines methods of evaluation and the role it plays in creating more effective health promotion programmes.
+Focusing particularly on the synergistic relationship between policy and education, the book re-appraises the notion of health education - an idea which has become marginalized in recent years, and shows the fundamental importance of education in creating individual choice and generating effective advocacy for social change.
+The question of `evidence' is central to the text and the book examines methods of evaluation and the role it plays in creating more effective health promotion programs.

 New to the 2nd Edition:

 - Brought up-to-date in line with policy and practice changes since 2004

 - Includes more content and reference to multi-professional working